crate/crate/docs/admin/ssl.rst

 ..
 NOTE::

-   Secured Communications is an Enterprise Edition feature.
+   Secured Communications is an :ref:`enterprise feature
+   <enterprise-features>`.

 .. rubric:: Table of contents